 Delving Deeper Into the Act of Plagiarism

-Therefore, the University of Oxford therefore takes this definition a little further, and states that:
+Therefore, the University of Oxford therefore takes this definition of plagiarism a little further, and states that:

 “Plagiarism is presenting someone else’s work or ideas as your own, with or without their consent, by incorporating it into your work without full acknowledgement.
-All published and unpublished material, whether in manuscript, printed or electronic form, is covered under this definition.
+All published and unpublished material, whether in manuscript, printed or electronic form.
 Plagiarism may be intentional or reckless, or unintentional.
 Under the regulations for examinations, intentional or reckless plagiarism is a disciplinary offence”.

 Unfortunately, academic work, unlike the more creative arts such as creative writing or filmmaking, is often all about taking somebody else’s work and ideas, and critiquing such work – therefore it is very important to have the necessary tools and knowledge to be able to give credit where credit is due, otherwise you could be accused of plagiarism and intellectual dishonesty, regardless of your intentions.

 Intellectual dishonesty though, can cover many aspects.
 It can lead to the fabrication of information or data to fulfil an assignment requirements.
 It can also lead to the passing off work and ideas that are not your own.
 However, adhering to plagiarism rules is not quite as simple and straightforward as one might think.
-There are some notably grey areas involved.
-The most prominent of which is perhaps that of citing what is known as ‘common knowledge’.
+There are grey areas involved.
+‘Common Knowledge’ is probably the most prominent.

 The Issue of Common Knowledge and Plagiarism

-It is often said that it is not necessary to cite a source where the information included is regarded as ‘common knowledge’.
+‘Common knowledge’ does not require a source.
 However, this raises some problems and issues in the world of academia.
-What is regarded as common knowledge is very much subjective and open to debate.
+Common knowledge is still subjective and open to debate.

 How to Identify Common Knowledge

 So, what is common knowledge to one person might not necessarily be so for another person.
-Therefore, common knowledge is the knowledge which the average educated person accepts as being reliable without referencing it.
-For example, a historical fact, such as World War II occurring during the years through 1939-1945, would be considered to be common knowledge, and would not need a reference.
+Therefore, common knowledge is the knowledge of being reliable without referencing it.
+For example, World War II is considered common knowledge.

 What To Do When In Doubt